-Consumers nationwide, including in Cincinnati, Dayton, and Portsmouth, are protected against debt collector abuse and harassment by creditors or their collection agents.
+Consumers nationwide, including in Cincinnati are protected against debt collector abuse and harassment by creditors or their collection agents.
 The Fair Debt Collection Practices Act (FDCPA) says nobody may be harassed, oppressed or abused by debt collectors.
 Repetitive phone calls, profane or obscene language and threats of any kind are not allowed.
 Creditors or their agents must identify themselves when they make collection phone calls.

 Keep Records of Communication with Collectors

 Furthermore, debt collectors may not be misleading or deceptive when they call consumers.
 Some callers pretend to be attorneys and threaten people with arrest or other legal action.
 In some cases, they threaten to do things that cannot legally be done or which they have no intention of carrying out.
 Victims of such abuse may benefit from keeping all documents related to the communication with abusive debt collectors.
 When consulting with an attorney in the event of a dispute, these records can be valuable.